 7989

-Multiple Challenges Confront New Leaders at SF Homelessness Department /2021/04/multiple-challenges-confront-new-leaders-at-sf-homelessness-department/ Wed, 21 Apr 2021 20:04:33 +0000 https://homerisesf.wpengine.com/?p=7960 San Francisco Public Press, by Nuala Bishari The selection of Shireen McSpadden to lead the city鈥檚 homelessness department is being greeted optimistically by officials who have dealt extensively with San […]
+Multiple Challenges Confront New Leaders at SF Homelessness Department /2021/04/multiple-challenges-confront-new-leaders-at-sf-homelessness-department/ Wed, 21 Apr 2021 20:04:33 +0000 https://homerisesf.wpengine.com/?p=7960 San Francisco Public Press, by Nuala Bishari The selection of Shireen McSpadden to lead the city鈥檚 homelessness department is being greeted optimistically by officials who have dealt extensively with San Francisco鈥檚 chronic inability to find shelter for all its residents.
+Supervisor Aaron Peskin and Joe Wilson, a prominent advocate for homeless people, said they were […]

 The post Multiple Challenges Confront New Leaders at SF Homelessness Department appeared first on HomeRise.